ibm-cloud-docs/vpc/block_storage_vpc_about.md

 Block storage data volumes can be attached to any available instance in your region, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
 These volumes are detached by default when the instance is deleted.
 Detaching by default allows your data to persist beyond the virtual server instance lifecycle.
 It only removes the volume's association with the instance.
 You can delete data volumes manually after they are detached.
 Also, when you create data volumes, you can specify that they be [automatically deleted](/docs/vpc?topic=vpc-managing-block-storage#auto-delete) when the instance is deleted.

 Detached volumes can be attached to an available, running instance without reprovisioning the volume or the instance.

+When you create and attach a data volume to a virtual server instance, you can later increase the size of that volume.
+You indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
+For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes using your own root keys.